 Offline Attacks :

-Offline attack refers to password attacks where an attacker ties to recover clear text passwords from a password hash dump.
-Offline attacks are often time consuming, but are often successful, as password hashes are often reversed thanks to their smaller key space and shorter length.
+Offline attack refers to password attacks where an attacker tries to recover clear text passwords from a password hash dump.
+Offline attacks are often time-consuming, but are often successful, as password hashes are often reversed thanks to their smaller keyspace and shorter length.
 Attackers use pre-computed hashes from rainbow tables to perform offline and distributed network attack.

 Non-Electronic Attacks :